-The Group continues focusing on engaging in business of jazz and ballet and pop dance academy in Hong Kong, childcare business in Singapore and education business in Australia.
+The Group continues focusing on engaging in business of jazz and ballet and pop dance academy in Hong Kong, and early childcare business in Hong Kong and Singapore.
 During the year under review, competition in the dance institution industry for children in Hong Kong was intense.
 The Group continued to maintain and attract students to enroll in the Group's courses by developing new courses and enhancing courses to respond to changes in market trends so as to expand the Group's coverage and effectively market the courses to a broader base of students.